-- (1) A flight to be operated at flight altitudes at which the atmospheric pressure in personnel compartments will be less than 700 hPa shall not be commenced unless sufficient stored breathing oxygen is carried to supply- - (a) all crew members and 10 per cent of the passengers for any period in excess of 30 minutes that the pressure in compartments occupied by them will be between 700 hPa and 620 hPa; and - (b) the crew and passengers for any period that the atmospheric pressure in compartments occupied by them will be less than 620 hPa. - (2) A flight to be operated with a pressurised aeroplane shall not be commenced unless a sufficient quantity of stored breathing oxygen is carried to supply all the crew members and passengers, as is appropriate to the circumstances of the flight being undertaken, in the event of loss of pressurisation, for any period that the atmospheric pressure in any compartment occupied by them would be less than 700 hPa. - (3) When an aeroplane is operated at flight altitudes at which the atmospheric pressure is less than 376 hPa, or which, if operated at flight altitudes at which the atmospheric pressure is more than 376 hPa and cannot descend safely within four minutes to a flight altitude at which the atmospheric pressure is equal to 620 hPa, there shall be no less than a 10-minute supply for the occupants of the passenger compartment.
+(3) Additional precautions are required when refuelling with fuels other than aviation kerosene or when refueling results in a mixture of aviation kerosene with other aviation turbine fuels, or when an open line is used.
+Oxygen Supply 66.
+(1) A flight to be operated at flight altitudes at which the atmospheric pressure in personnel compartments will be less than 700 hPa shall not be commenced unless sufficient stored breathing oxygen is carried to supply: (a) All crew members and 10 per cent of the passengers for any period in excess of 30 minutes that the minute store is a sufficient with the store is a sufficient store of the passengers of the pas pressure in compartments occupied by them will be between 700 hPa and 620 hPa; and (b) the crew and passengers for any period that the atmospheric pressure in compartments occupied by them will be less than 620 hPa.
+(2) A flight to be operated with a pressurized aeroplane shall not be commenced unless a sufficient quantity of stored breathing oxygen is carried to supply all the crew members and passengers, as is appropriate to the circumstances of the flight being undertaken, in the event of loss of pressurization, for any period that the atmospheric pressure in any compartment occupied by them would be less than 700 hPa.
+(3) when an aeroplane is operated at flight altitudes at which the atmospheric pressure is less than 376 hPa, or which, if operated at flight altitudes at which the atmospheric. pressure is more than 376 hPa and cannot descend safely within four minutes to a flight altitude at which the atmospheric pressure is equal to 620 hPa, there shall be no less than a 10-minute supply for the occupants of the passenger compartment.
+In flight procedures 67 Instrument Approaches ; In the aircraft operating manual recommended in regulation 51, the operator should include operating procedures for conducting instrument approaches.
+Use of Oxygen 68 All flight crew members, when engaged in performing duties essential to the safe operation of an Aeroplane in flight, shall use breathing oxygen continuously whenever the circumstances prevail for which its supply has been required in regulation 66 (2) All flight crew members of pressurized aeroplanes operating above an altitude where the atmospheric pressure is less than 376 hPa shall have available at the flight duty station a quick-donning type of oxygen mask which will readily supply oxygen upon demand.

-65. In-flight procedures instrument approaches

-An operator shall include, in the aircraft operating manual recommended in these Regulations, operating procedures for conducting instrument approaches.